corda/corda-docs-portal/content/en/tools/digital-currencies/minting/_index.md

 menu:
   tools:
     name: "Minting Tokens"
-    weight: 900
+    weight: 600
-    parent: digital-currencies-tokens-overview
+    parent: digital-currencies
-    identifier: digital-currencies-mimting-tokens
+    identifier: digital-currencies-minting-tokens
     description: "Digital Currencies documentation describing how to mint tokens via the GUI"
 title: "Minting Tokens"
 ---

-Once a token definition has been created, new tokens of that type can be issued.
+Once a [token definition has been created]({{< relref "../defining/creating-token-definitions.md " >}}), new tokens of that type can be issued.
 Such tokens can then be used as for currency or utility purposes and allows the issuing party to maintain monetary policy and provide easily accessible digital currency tokens to specific entities.

 1. Click **Token Manager** in the left-hand sidebar.